 Black and Tan

 These Frenchies have black furs with beautiful tan patterns on their faces, on their eyes across their stomachs, as well as inside their legs.
-Their tan coloring can range between cream to reddish.
+Their tan coloring can range from cream to reddish.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-The French Bulldogs colour is completely black.
-However, this kind of colour is not approved by the AKC, but is very popular to owners.
+The French Bulldog’s color is completely black.
+However, this kind of color is not approved by the AKC but is very popular with owners.

-This French bulldog is colour compelling, as their coats look stunning and surreal.
-Such Frenchies have light-coloured eyes, like yellow, light blue, green, and may have white or cream-coloured patches on their chests.
+This French bulldog is color compelling, as their coats look stunning and surreal.
+Such Frenchies have light-colored eyes, like yellow, light blue, green, and may have white or cream-colored patches on their chests.

 Blue and Tan